Massage Therapy Career Guide

 The National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) is responsible for providing board certifications.
 Earning a board issued certification is highly important and indicates to a potential employer your academic prowess and adds markedly to your professional credibility with or without substantive work experience in massage therapy.

-Why Should I Join a Professional Association?
+Why Should I Join a Massage Therapy Association?